seriti/asset-manager/README.md

 **"http://localhost:8000/admin/asset/dashboard"** if you are using php built in server
 OR
 **"http://www.yourdomain.com/admin/asset/dashboard"** if you have configured a domain on your server
+OR
+Click **Dashboard** menu option and you will see list of available modules, click **Asset manager**

-Now click link at bottom of page "Setup Database": This will create all necessary database tables with table_prefix as defined above.
+Now click link at bottom of page **Setup Database**: This will create all necessary database tables with table_prefix as defined above.
 Thats it, you are good to go.
 Create your first portfolios and assets and start capturing transactions.
 Portfolios and assets are assigned a currency which are used to generate reports in any currency.
 Percentage monthly performance attribution allows you to compare all assets regardless of whether it is a share portfolio or a motor vehicle.